ohaynold/artaf/README.md

 # Purpose

 Pilots rely on [Terminal Aerodrome Forecasts](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast) or TAFs published typically every six hours for about 700 airports in the United States.
-AAlthough these forecasts rely on computer models, they still involve significant human judgment and are prepared by meteorologists.
+Although these forecasts rely on computer models, they still involve significant human judgment and are prepared by meteorologists.
 In the verbal discussions accompanying the formal forecasts, the meteorologists sometimes make mention of "not yet" including or changing something they foresee since they're not certain enough yet to find doing so worthwhile.